comychitz/knowledge/emacs/README.md

 to run a terminal emulator in emacs
 * M-x term to run

+to use the iedit feature:
+* hit ctrl-; on a word, and then when you edit it, all other instances of the word is also being edited at the same time

 ##basic controls
   * ctrl-h t for help/tutorial in emacs
   * ctrl-x ctrl-c to exit